ton-community/ton-docs/docs/v3/documentation/smart-contracts/message-management/sending-messages.md

 save_data(status, balance, owner_address, jetton_master_address); }
 ```

-If a transfer using `sendMode=3` fails due to a suppressed error:
+If a transfer using `mode=3` fails due to a suppressed error:

 1. Transfer action is not executed
 2. Contract state updates persist (no rollback)
 3. **Result:** Permanent loss of `jetton_amount` from the balance

----

 **Best Practice**

-Always pair `IGNORE ERRORS` with robust client-side validations and real-time balance checks to prevent unintended state changes.
+Always pair `IGNORE_ERRORS` with robust client-side validations and real-time balance checks to prevent unintended state changes.